BibleResearch/bible-notes/preface/template.md

-The summary for each book is laid out as follows:
+The summary for each book will follow this structure:

 # Name of the Book